jnozzi/cocoadev.com/markdown/DesignDoublyXORLinkedList.md

 I guess it doesn't look as cool.
 But it's almost as obfuscated.

 *Actually, you can use any operation where you can get an original value back given the other original operand.
 This also includes multiplication/division.
 But I would guess XOR is often used because it is more efficient than subtraction or division (or at least was in the past), and "looks neater" because it is contained in a single operation.
 Personally, I always found this more confusing.
-Another advantage is that it cannot possibly exceed storage limitations since all operations are being done to a single bit. --General/JediKnil*
+Another advantage is that it cannot possibly exceed storage limitations since all operations are being done to a single bit. --JediKnil*

  // a and b are integers in the expressions
  // c is either a or b, and d is the other one